Bo Gritz

-James Gordon "Bo" Gritz (/ˈɡraɪts/; born January 18, 1939) is a retired United States Army Special Forces officer who served during the Vietnam War.
+James Gordon "Bo" Gritz (/ˈɡraɪts/; January 18, 1939 – February 27, 2026) was an officer of the United States Army Special Forces who served during the Vietnam War.
 Following his military career, Gritz became involved in various failed attempts to rescue prisoners of war (POWs) associated with the Vietnam War POW/MIA issue.

 In the realm of politics, Gritz ran for the United States presidency in 1992 as a candidate of the Populist Party, advocating an isolationist platform encapsulated in his manifesto, "The Bill of Gritz".
 His campaign was characterized by the slogan "God, Guns, and Gritz".

-Gritz's life has been marked by controversy, including questions regarding his military awards, his involvement in high-profile standoffs with federal authorities, and his involvement with the Christian Patriot movement and other right-wing militia groups.
+Gritz's life was marked by controversy, including questions regarding his military awards, his involvement in high-profile standoffs with federal authorities, and his involvement with the Christian Patriot movement and other right-wing militia groups.

-Gritz was born in Enid, Oklahoma, and currently resides in Sandy Valley, Nevada.
-He is the father of four children.
+Gritz was born in Enid, Oklahoma, and spent his last years in Sandy Valley, Nevada.
+He was the father of four children.

 Early life and education

 Gritz was born on January 18, 1939, in Enid, Oklahoma.
-His father was a serviceman in the Army Air Force during World War II and was killed in action.
+His father was a serviceman in the United States Army Air Forces during World War II and was killed in action.
 In the wake of his father's death, Gritz was raised by his maternal grandparents.

-Gritz's early education was marked by a significant event when he was expelled from his local high school for reasons not specified.
+His early education was marked by a significant event when he was expelled from his local high school for reasons not specified.
 This setback, however, did not deter him from pursuing his education.
 He subsequently attended the Fork Union Military Academy in Virginia, a prestigious military school known for its rigorous academic and physical programs.
 Gritz graduated from the academy, setting the stage for his future military career.